-We and certain of our executive officers and directors have been named as defendants in ongoing securities class action lawsuits that could result in substantial costs and divert management's attention.
+We and certain of our executive officers and directors have been named as defendants in ongoing securities lawsuits that could result in substantial costs and divert management's attention.

-Following the public announcement of Sanofi's election to terminate the Sanofi License Agreement and the subsequent decline in our stock price, several complaints were filed in the U.S. District Court for the Central District of California (the "District Court") against MannKind and certain of our officers and directors on behalf of certain purchasers of our common stock, which were consolidated into a single action.
-The amended complaint alleged that MannKind and certain of our officers and directors violated federal securities laws by making materially false and misleading statements regarding the prospects for Afrezza, thereby artificially inflating the price of MannKind's common stock.
-We and the other defendants brought a motion to dismiss the class action that was pending against MannKind and two of our executives, which the District Court granted without leave to amend the complaint.
-The lead plaintiff has appealed the decision to the Ninth Circuit Court of Appeals.
-Although we will vigorously oppose the appeal, there can be no assurance that we will be successful.
+Following the public announcement of Sanofi's election to terminate the Sanofi License Agreement and the subsequent decline in our stock price, two motions were submitted to the District Court at Tel Aviv, Economic Department for the certification of a class action against MannKind and certain of our officers and directors.
+The complaints alleged that MannKind and certain of our officers and directors violated Israeli and U.S. securities laws by making materially false and misleading statements regarding the prospects for Afrezza, thereby artificially inflating the price of MannKind's common stock.
+The plaintiffs are seeking monetary damages.
+In November 2016, the court in Israel dismissed one of the actions without prejudice.
+In the remaining action, the district court will be asked to determine whether Israeli or U.S. law is applicable before the case can be certified as a class action.

-We and certain of our directors and executive officers have also been named in similar lawsuits filed in Israel.
 We intend to vigorously defend against these claims.
 If we are not successful in our defense, we could be forced to make significant payments to or other settlements with our stockholders and their lawyers, and such payments or settlement arrangements could have a material adverse effect on our business, operating results or financial condition.
 Even if such claims are not successful, the litigation could result in substantial costs and significant adverse impact on our reputation and divert management's attention and resources, which could have a material adverse effect on our business, operating results and financial condition.